 MTX Magnum MB210SP is a complete amplified bass package that bundles 2 x 10 subwoofers in an enclosure AND an 800 Watt monoblock amplifier.

 And that’s what we like most about this enclosure.
 It’s a simple and easy way to add bass to any vehicle system.

-One major drawback of this model is it’s price.
-At the same time, the fact that you get two 10 inch woofers along with a built in amp, it’s completely worth it.
+One major drawback of this model is its price.
+But, at the same time, the fact that you get two 10 inch woofers along with a built-in amp, it’s completely worth it.

 - Includes 2, 10-inch speakers

 - The overall sound is a bit lacking